Home

 If you are not satisfied with the composition of a photograph then shoot it again if you can.
 This illustration shows how to use digital imaging to handle those situations where a retake is just not possible.

-There are guidelines on Composition in the Photography Technique and Photography Tutor sections.
+There are guidelines on Composition in the Photography Techniques and Photography Tutor sections.

 SITUATION - A Cormorant relaxing in its habitat.